tlwl19/EGL314/README.md

 <br>

-To create the Selection Buttons :
+When user click on the selection buttons, timer will stop and execute messagebox :
 ```
 def Stop(m):
     global running, numberxlist, Lno, counter, storetime, display